Verdify Book a Fit Call

 AI reads telemetry, forecasts, prior plans, scorecards, lessons, site context, and known limits.

-AI writes bounded climate tactics and planning hypotheses through approved tunables.
+AI writes controlled climate tactics and planning hypotheses through approved tunables.

 Dispatcher validation, ESP32 firmware, and human operations remain the authority layer.